-The aim of Stepping Stones is to help isolated individuals engage locally and increase social interaction.
-The original project design set out to do this by working in an ‘Asset Based Community Development’ approach to increase accessibility to existing activities through extending and developing the provision of Community and Volunteer transport schemes and by looking to introduce walking buses across Stafford Borough.
+The aim of Stepping Stones was to help isolated individuals engage locally and increase social interaction.
+The original project design set out to do this by working in an ‘Asset Based Community Development’ approach to increase access to existing community activities including those BeConnected activities that were also funded by The National Lottery Community Fund.
+This was to be achieved by extending and developing the provision of Community and Volunteer transport schemes and by introducing walking buses across Stafford Borough.

 Doorstep Walks help the 'walker' to explore and take notice of interesting features in their neighbourhood whilst being active and pursuing healthier lifestyles.
 The walks aim to be a stepping stone towards building walker confidence, generating discussion and interaction around a common interest and raising ambition for participation in group activities in the future.